-TV URBAN LEGEND: Sammy Davis Jr. did not do the theme song for Baretta at first for a slightly out of the ordinary reason.
+TV URBAN LEGEND: The theme song for Baretta did not have lyrics at first for a slightly out of the ordinary reason.

 The TV series Baretta debuted in 1975 on ABC (check out this previous installment of TV Legends Revealed for some more information about the origins of Baretta)…

 The series, which starred Robert Blake as the titular detective, became a popular series and a well-received show from a critical audience, too (Blake was nominated for Best Lead Actor in a Drama Series).

 However, when it debuted, the network was a bit unsure about just how successful the series would be.